panosc-eu/panosc/Work Packages/WP1 Management/Meetings/Project Management Committee/2020-07-01-PMC/2020-07-01-PMC_Summary.md

 **3. Review Report**

-Jordi explained that Andy and Rudolf and on leave, however they have continued to work on the Review Report to submit (we only submitted an advanced draft).
+Jordi explained that Andy and Rudolf are on leave, however they have continued to work on the Review Report to submit (we only submitted an advanced draft).

 Jordi explained that the document should have some additions though:
 * A paragraph for each partner that has a 10% deviation somewhere (as our Project Officer pointed out)